tale-toul/OCP4baremetalIPI/README.md

 $ ip -4 a
 ```

-### Get the pull secret, Openshift installer and oc client
+### Get the pull secret Openshift installer and oc client

 Get a pull secret from [Red Hat](https://console.redhat.com/openshift/install/metal/user-provisioned), and paste it into a file in the kni user home directory.
 ```